daycademy/vueply/README.md

 yarn build
 ```

 you can deploy the project to a valid html site.
-After that, you can simply put these files in the directory in your serve of your choice.
+After that, you can simply put these files in the directory of your choice.

 Have fun using it and keep an eye on updates. ;)